cursusdb/cursusdb-web/README.md

 # CursusDB Web
-Sveltekit web application with express backend.
+Sveltekit web application with express backend and CursusDB as the database.

 ## Local Development
 Install